wpkrauts/blogposts/README.md

-blogposts
+Blogposts
 =========

-Code for our blog posts on wpkrauts.com
+Code for our blog posts on [wpkrauts.com](http://wpkrauts.com).